PedroMarianoAlmeida/offical-turbo-v1/README.md

   - Check Controlling an input with a state variable error
 - [ ] Create About page
 - [ ] Create home page (or just Add the History first, because the plan is to put a feed of created images there)
-- [ ] Improve loading dashboard page - On LoadingWrapper
+- [ ] Improve loading dashboard page - On LoadingWrapper - Maybe with shadcn in his package?
-- [ ] Improve error pages - On ErrorWrapper
+- [ ] Improve error pages - On ErrorWrapper - Maybe with shadcn in his package?
 - [ ] Save the Step1 AI response on Cookies, if is there not run AI again - I face NextJs issues to set the cookie
 - [ ] Add i18n (for Portuguese)
+- [ ] The generateImage is using 2 credits (one per image) - And the promise all is on step4... maybe the "generate image" should generate both images... but I had problems of Promise All and my async wrapper (that is required on actionWithDailyRateLimit), so I leave this way for now

 ##### Save user history